 Each week children receive a King William Street wristband for demonstrating the school’s value of the term and a text message is sent home to inform parents/carers.

-Children participate in whole school Remembrance day assemblies and Leopard class project on WW1
+Children participate in whole school Remembrance day assemblies and Armistice 100

 We use Brilliant Beginnings where children are given a choice in what and how they present their findings around a theme.

-We encourage participation in charitable events e.g. Children in Need, Macmillan Coffee morning, Sport Relief, NSPCC Green gear day, Swindon Food bank and the Trussell Trust Shoe box Appeal
+We encourage participation in charitable events e.g. Little Princess Trust, Brighter Futures Appeal, Alternative Angels, Children in Need, Macmillan Coffee morning, Sport Relief, Swindon Food bank and the Trussell Trust Shoe box Appeal.